Infection

 Direct transmission of pathogens may occur by -

-2. Droplet infection occurs thorugh sneezing, counghing and spitting, e.g.- pathogens of Common cold, Influenza, Tuberculosis, Pneumonia, Diphtheria, etc.
+2. Droplet infection occurs through sneezing, coughing, and spitting, e.g.- pathogens of the Common cold, Influenza, Tuberculosis, Pneumonia, Diphtheria, etc.

 3. Contact with soil transmits bacteria causing tetanus.

-4. Through Animal bite such as bite Dog or Monkey transmit Rabies virus.
+4. Animal bites such as Dogs or Monkeys transmit the Rabies virus.

 5. Through Placenta (Transplacental Transmission) - Viruses of Adis, German measles, Syphilis, etc. are transmitted.